nimiq-network/developer-reference/chapters/verify.md

 * This height > predecessor height
 * This timestamp is >= previous time stamp
-* Verify that the previous block is contained in this block's interlink
+* Verify that the predecessor is contained in this block's interlink
-    * and it's difficulty fits it's position in the interlink
+* and if the predecessor's difficulty fits the position in this block's interlink
-    * and if the previous interlink block is also the previous block of this one
+    * If the predecessor block is also the immediate predecessor:
-        * make sure that previous height == this height + 1
+        * Make sure that previous height == this height + 1
-        * the interlink is valid
+        * Generating the next interlink on the previous block == interlink of this block.
-    * otherwise, if not the immediate previous block make sure the previous block height is not exactly one less than this block's height
+    * Otherwise, if not the immediate previous block make sure the previous block height is not exactly one less than this block's height
-    * then, check
+    * Otherwise
         * that the number of hashes that have been added to this block's interlink compared to the interlink in the previous block is at maximum the height difference
-        * That the interlink is long enough to fit the previous block according to it's target // TODO validate
+        * That the interlink is long enough to fit the previous block according to it's target
-        * // TODO common block
+        * If both block share a block in the interlink, then all block below this shared block must be the same.

 ## Verify